Your lease or rental agreement should spell out your landlord’s key rent rules, including:

 Iowa Rules on Late Fees

 Rent is legally due on the date specified in your lease or rental agreement (usually the first of the month).
 If you don’t pay rent when it is due, the landlord may begin charging you a late fee.
-Under Iowa law, when rent is $700 or less, late fees cannot exceed $12 per day, or a total amount of $60 per month; when rent is more than $700 per month, fees cannot exceed $20 per day or a total amount of $100 per month.
+When rent is $700 per month or less, late fees cannot exceed $12 per day, or a total amount of $60 per month; when rent is more than $700 per month, fees cannot exceed $20 per day or a total amount of $100 per month.

 Amount of Notice Iowa Landlords Must Give Tenants to Increase Rent